Over the past five years, I’ve delivered talks to tens of thousands of professionals across the country.

 How do I stand out in my job and get noticed?

 It’s a great question, and it’s coming from a good place.
 It means the person is hungry for career success and they don’t want to be average, coast in their job, or deliver work that’s just “good enough.”
+And for some, they're experiencing a mid-career crisis.

 My answer to this question, regardless of what stage someone is at in their career, is always the same: Do the job that no one else wants to do.